katarinamatic/technicaltask/README.md

 ```
 For macOS M1, add 127.0.0.1 instead of <minikube_ip>

-## Task and assumptions
+## Assumptions
-* Deploy a Traefik server
-* That points to a second pod that serves a static site (could be nginx) two stages, dev and prod
-* the static website should show a Text that is injected as an environment variable that is a secret
-    i.e. Hello World i am on [dev/prod]. and this is my [secret].
-* should be served https with self-signed
-* should use Kubernetes and helm, on a public git repo
-* bootstrapping scripts using a mini-kube, or similar are preferred
+* since there is a helm chart for Traefik as a k8s Ingress controller, it was deployed that way.
+It could be deployed like nginx was (using deployment, service, configmap resources), but since the task needs the service exposed, this seemed more appropriate
+* the secret that is injected as an environment variable was placed in values-<stage>.yaml assuming that there will be testing and maybe the tester would like to make sure the value changes, even though providing opaque secrets in values is not secure (sealed-secrets-controller could be used to generate secrets that would be safe to push to git)